Did you know?

 ...and that over 30% of those people report that both of these circumstances happened with their work-from-home device?

-This study on the dangers of public Wi-Fi isn't the only one: amid an exponential spike in data consumption, many establishments are quick to offer free Wi-Fi to draw more customers to their premises.
+This study on the dangers of public Wi-Fi isn't the only one: amid an exponential spike in data consumption in 2023 and beyond, many establishments are quick to offer free Wi-Fi to draw more customers to their premises.
 These days, it's common to access public Wi-Fi at restaurants, airports, public transit, or coffee shops.